mikhanator/iPhone-Blocklist/README.md

 While this blocks over 1,350,400 entires (with duplicates in overlapping lists), there isn't much for Apple telemetry.
 While this hasn't broken my iPhone yet, if a domain breaks your use-case, just disable/add to your own Allowlist.

+I currently use this on an Apple iPad mini Wi-Fi (2012) and an iPhone 7 Plus (2016) - with hopes for the list to be impletemented on an iMac Pro (2017).

 Hope this helps!